armageddon0204/Keyboard_listening/README.md

 # Windows execution as scheduled processing

-In task scheduler choose .vbs file as executing       application
+Open task scheduler and choose .vbs file as executing application